SardarJazim/SardarJazim/README.md

-# Hello, I'm Sardar Jazim! 👋
+# Hello, I'm Sardar JAzim! 👋

 I'm a computer science student with a passion for web development and DevOps engineering.
 Here's a bit about me: